-- programming paradigms: functional, imperative, object-oriented - syntax: abstract syntax trees, free variables, substitution, desugaring - evaluation models and interpreters: substitution model, environment model - data: first-class functions, aggregate data programming, sum-of-product datatypes, lazy data - scoping: lexical, dynamic, global; block structure; environment diagrams & closures - parameter passing: call-by-value, call-by-name, call-by-need, call-by-reference. - types: dynamic vs. static; explicit vs. reconstructed ; monomorphic vs. polymorphic - imperative programming: mutable data, mutable variables, memoization; benefits and drawbacks. - control constructs: tail recursion, non-local exits (label/jump, call-with-current-continuation); exceptions (raise, trap, handle); continuation-passing style. - real languages: Scheme, ML, a smattering of Haskell, C, and Pascal.
-Note: You will be expected to read and write programs in Scheme and ML.
-You will be expected to read very simple Haskell, C, and Pascal programs, but will not be expected to write them. - toy languages: - INTEX = integer literals + arithmetic operations + program parameters - BINDEX = INTEX + local binding (bind) - IBEX = BINDEX + boolean literals + relational & arithmetic ops + if - FOFL = BINDEX + top-level recursive first-order function declarations + list primitives - FOBS = FOFL + local recursive first-order function declarations (funrec) - HOFL = FOBS + abstractions (allowing higher-order functions) + bindrec (merges function and variable namespaces) - HOFLEMT = HOFL with explicit monomorphic types. - HOFLEPT = HOFL with explicit polymorphic types. - HOFLIMT = HOFL with implicit monomorphic types. - HOFLIPT = HOFL with implicit polymorphic types. - HOILEC = HOFL + explicit mutable cells + sequencing + input/output - HOILIC = HOILIC with implicit mutable cells for every variable; these are assigned to via <-.
+- programming paradigms: functional, imperative, object-oriented - syntax: abstract syntax trees, free variables, substitution, desugaring - evaluation models and interpreters: substitution model, environment model - data: first-class functions, aggregate data programming, sum-of-product datatypes, lazy data - scoping: lexical, dynamic; block structure; environment diagrams & closures - parameter passing: call-by-value, call-by-name, call-by-need, call-by-reference. - types: dynamic vs. static; explicit (e.g. Java, C) vs. reconstructed (e.g. OCaml, Haskell); - imperative programming: mutable data, mutable variables, memoization; benefits and drawbacks. - control constructs: tail recursion, non-local exits (label/jump, call-with-currentcontinuation); exceptions (raise, trap, handle); continuation-passing style. - real languages: OCaml, Scheme, Java, C, Haskel.
+Note: You will be expected to read and write programs in OCaml and Scheme.
+You will be expected to read very simple Java, C, Haskell, Pascal programs, but will not be expected to write them. - toy languages: You will be expected to read and write programs in any of these minilanguges: - INTEX = integer literals + arithmetic operations + program parameters - BINDEX = INTEX + local binding (bind) - IBEX = BINDEX + boolean literals + relational & arithmetic ops + if - HOFL = FOBS + abstractions (allowing higher-order functions) + bindrec (merges function and variable namespaces) + pairs + lists - HOILEC = HOFL + explicit mutable cells + sequencing + strings - HOILIC = HOILIC with implicit mutable cells for every variable; these are assigned to via <-.

-Note: The following problems are intended to help you review material for the final exam.
+Below are (1) the cover sheet for the Spring 2004 final and (2) problems intended to help you review material for the final exam.
 They are not necessarily indicative of the kinds of questions that will be asked on the exam (i.e., some review questions are more difficult/time consuming than what would be on an exam.)
 They also do not cover all of the above topics.